christopheramartin/E6156-Cloud-Computing-F23/Status-Reports/sprint-0-status.md

 ## Clone and Modify the Starter Project

-- Place a screen capture of your directory below.
-Display the structure in a terminal window, PyCharm, file explorer or any other mechanism.
+- Below is a screen capture of my directory on PyCharm.

 | <img src="./1-clone.png"> |
 |:-----------------------------------:|